OctopusDeploy/blog/blog/2018-02/will-it-deploy-episode-03/index.md

 ### Tech Stack

 Our app is a quote generator called [Random Quotes](https://github.com/OctopusSamples/WillItDeploy-Episode003).
-The application is pretty simple but it allows us to illustrate how to deploy a Java web app to Amazon Web Services platform.
+The application is pretty simple but it allows us to illustrate how to deploy a project with a database how to deploy a Java web app to Amazon Web Services platform.

 * Microsoft [ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/) web app.
 * [NUnit](http://nunit.org/) unit testing framework.